Home SUSTAINABILITY Water Stewardship

 • Water utilities

-Water Consumption1/ Water Usage2 Agriculture (Supply Chain):
+Water Consumption1/ Water Usage2 Agriculture and Ingredients (Supply Chain):

-Water is utilized in agricultural processes for the agricultural products we procure, however, it is not included in our water consumption or usage data as it falls outside the reporting scope for brewery operations.
+Water is consumed in raw materials production and agricultural processes for the agricultural products we procure.
+Nevertheless, this particular process is not accounted for in our water consumption or usage data as it lies beyond the reporting scope for brewery operations.

 Brewing Operations (Our Operation):